FortAwesome/angular-fontawesome/UPGRADING.md

 The `shakable.es.js` module has been removed and is no longer needed.

-If you've previously configured tree shaking by modifying your `tsconfig.json` you can safely remove these.
+If you've previously configured tree shaking by modifying your `tsconfig.json` you can safely remove this.

-**We recommend that you check your bundle size after upgrading an ensure that file sizes are as you would expect.**

 ```javascript
 {